pachyderm/pachyderm/examples/word_count/README.md

     /licenses    file 2B
     ...
     ```
-    For the word `license`, let's confirm that the occurence is the sum of the 2 previous numbers above.
+    For the word `license`, let's confirm that the total occurrence is the sum of the 2 previous numbers above 5+5.

     ```shell
     $ pachctl get file reduce@master:/license